ZProLegend007/brunch-mac/README.md

 Once you have grub installed you will need to add the previously made Grub menuentry file to Grub.
 If you are using linux I recommend installing grub-configurator to simplify this and customize Grub.

 After that you should have brunch-mac/chromeOS installed!
 Most people will not need to use brunch-mac settings as most configs for Macs are enabled by default.
 If you run into any issues or need any help feel free to make an issue!

+## Check out the original [Brunch Framework](https://github.com/sebanc/brunch)

+This repo is a fork of the Brunch-unstable building repo, credit to sebanc for the original Brunch Framework and all the effort that he has put in to get it to where it is today.